lief-project/LIEF/doc/sphinx/tutorials/06_pe_hooking.rst

+.. _06-pe-hooking:

 06 - PE Hooking (Deprecated)
 ----------------------------

 .. warning::

-  This tutorial is no longer working as the PE hooking functions has been removed from LIEF.
+  This tutorial is no longer functional as the PE hooking functions have been removed from LIEF.

-The objective of this tutorial is show how we can hook imported functions
+The objective of this tutorial is to show how to hook imported functions.

-Scripts and materials are available here: `materials <https://github.com/lief-project/tutorials/tree/master/06_PE_hooking>`_

-By Romain Thomas - `@rh0main <https://twitter.com/rh0main>`_

 ------

-The targeted binary is a simple ``PE64`` *HelloWorld* which prints the first argument in the console:
+The targeted binary is a simple ``PE64`` *HelloWorld* that prints the first argument to the console:

 .. code-block:: cpp